tlevine/www.thomaslevine.com/content/!/hovering-cycle/paper.md

 ![Dendrogram with boxes around two clusters, one labeled "male" and the other labeled "female"](figure/a-2-plot.png)

-Here it is at six clusters.
+Here it is at six clusters, grouped.

 ![Dendrogram with boxes around six clusters](figure/a-6-plot.png)